reside-ic/reside-ic.github.io/content/blog/symbolic-differentiation.md

-To apply our differentiation rules we need to describe how to handle each function (here, `+` and `*`) and put together the results, descending into the subexpressions with `differentiate()` again until we git our edge cases.
+To apply our differentiation rules we need to describe how to handle each function (here, `+` and `*`) and put together the results, descending into the subexpressions with `differentiate()` again until we get our edge cases.

-The rule for differentiating sums is very straightforward, as noted above; we take the sum of the derivatives!
+The rule for differentiating sums is very straightforward, as noted
+above: we take the sum of the derivatives!

     d_plus <- function(expr, name) {
       call("+", differentiate(expr[[2]], name), differentiate(expr[[3]], name))